UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ## Pattern Searching
 In this section we'll learn the basics of using the `grep` command & what forms the output can take.
 Firstly, we'll need to get the file that we'll search in this section.
-First change into your `Bash_Practical` directory, then enter the following command, depending on your computer:
+First **change into your `Bash_Practical` directory** using the `cd` command, then enter the following, depending on your operating system:

 - OSX: `cp /usr/share/dict/words words`
 - Ubuntu: `cp /usr/share/dict/words words`
-- Git Bash: Download the file from `http://www-01.sil.org/linguistics/wordlists/english/wordlist/wordsEn.txt` into your `Bash_Practical` directory, then rename using `mv wordsEn.txt words`
+- Git Bash: Download the file from `http://www-01.sil.org/linguistics/wordlists/english/wordlist/wordsEn.txt` into your `Bash_Practical` directory using `wget` or `curl`, then rename using `mv wordsEn.txt words`

 Now page through the first few lines of the file using `less` to get an idea about what it contains.